HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 ![Screenshot of the QGIS document showing all three layers](media/2-5.png) *All three layers, the georeferenced map, the allenstein region, and the polish cities statistics.*

 7. Let's make this data a little easier to work with.
 Double-click the `allenstein-region` layer in the `Layers Panel`.
-This will open up the `Layer Properties` for the
+This will open up the `Layer Properties` for the `allenstein-region` shapefile.

 ### Exploring the Polish cities dataset